 Furthermore, estimation is helpful for the production and management of the software project.
 It helps calculate the resources, efforts, cost, and time involved to complete the software and deliver the project successfully.

-And as the client, you should know that software time estimation has nothing to do with the final cost of the software project, but it just gives a basic idea about it.
-And the main intention behind the software development life cycle time estimation is to let the customer know about the budget and stay prepared about it.
+As the client, you should know that software time estimation has nothing to do with the final cost of the software project, but it just gives a basic idea about it.
+The main intention behind the software development life cycle time estimation is to let the customer know about the budget and stay prepared for it.

-Furthermore, standard software development time estimation is transparent, and it’s provided typically in a below-mentioned way:
+Furthermore, standard software development time estimation is transparent, and it’s provided typically in the below-mentioned way: